stephanlensky/focus-api/README.md

 }
 ```

-### /api/v1/assignment/<int:id>
+### calendar/assignment/<int:id>

 **Accepts: GET**

 Retrieves detailed information about a calendar event of type `assignment`.
 If the assignment does not exist, a status code of 400 is returned.
-Please note that this is not the method for calendar events of type `event`.
+Please note that this is not the method for calendar events of type `occasion`.
 Additionally, this endpoint does not return any information about current or available marking periods.

 ```javascript
 {